Lotfullah21/react/01-Introduction/01-intro-to-components/README.md

 Anything that comes between the tags of component is known as children and can be accessed using `{children}`.

-A special prop that is provided by react, we can place it any in our components, note that it can be only accessed through children prop.
+A special prop that is provided by react, we can place it in any of our components, note that it can be only accessed through children prop.

 ```jsx
 const Courses = () => {